Date of Award

 The findings of this study indicate that concerns about side effects are the most significant barrier to vaccinations among Amish parents in Knox County, Ohio.
 Identifying strategies to allay concerns related to side effects and other barriers to vaccinations among Amish families will be valuable in improving vaccination compliance among these communities, leading to decreased outbreaks of vaccine-preventable diseases.

 Segraves, Laura J., "Improving Vaccination Compliance among Amish Children in Knox County, Ohio" (2015).
-Doctoral Theses.
+Doctor of Nursing Practice Scholarly Projects.
 14.